Gold Coast Hospital: History

 Despite the efforts of the Southport Hospital Committee, which included members of the Southport Town Council on its board, and the local community, construction of the hospital had not commenced by the 1930s.
 In 1934, the site and £100 debt, was offered to the Brisbane and South Coast Hospitals Board on the condition the land was used for hospital purposes.
 The transfer of the five and a half acre parcel of land valued at £2,500 went ahead although the new owners stressed that the subsidiary hospital would not be built immediately.

 The following year, other sites were under consideration and, by 1938, the Brisbane and South Coast Hospitals Board were recommending that the site be subdivided and sold with the proceeds being used to acquire a property known as Staghorn which was considered to have better drainage and a more favourable location.

 In December 1950 construction of a maternity hospital was nearing completion on the site originally selected in 1921.
 Following a shark attack of a life saver, Leo Vincent Ryan, at Burleigh Heads, which highlighted the lack of emergency facilities in the region, the decision was made to build a general hospital adjoining the new maternity hospital.
 At the time, in addition to Brisbane, the nearest public hospital was at Murwillumbah, New South Wales.

 The 18 bed maternity hospital opened on 14 January 1952 and, at its official opening in July 1952 it was reported that 156 babies had been born in the intervening seven months at the hospital.

 By 1954, the region had 20,000 residents, plans for the general hospital had not progressed and the lack of public hospital facilities was being discussed in the newspapers.
 The matter was raised in the Queensland State Parliament and it was acknowledged that there were insufficient funds due to 'every penny' going to the South Brisbane Auxiliary Hospital.

 Six years later, on 2 April 1960 and after four decades of lobbying, the Southport General Hospital was officially opened.
 It consisted of four buildings containing two wards, operating theatres, x-ray facilities and quarters for staff and amenities.

 Publicity

 In February 2008, it was reported that Queensland's public hospitals were putting lives at risk by failing to deliver adequate care across a range of key areas.
 The report found nine instances where public hospitals failed one of the 13 surgical indicators, with the Gold Coast Hospital responsible for three of these.

 Closure

 On 28 September 2013, the Gold Coast Hospital at Southport closed.
 All patients were transferred to the new Gold Coast University Hospital at 1 Hospital Boulevard, off Parklands Drive in Southport.
-The Gold Coast also has a public hospital located in Robina near Robina station.
+The Robina Hospital is also available on the Gold Coast.